 The West Australian Football Commission (WAFC) has released its structural review into WA football.

-The Structural Review of Football Report, available for download and feedback below, was undertaken to develop a clear plan for football to remain the number one sport in WA.
+The Structural Review of Football Report, available for download below, was undertaken to develop a clear plan for football to remain the number one sport in WA.

 The review assessed the current structures in place within WA football and identified a number of best practice reforms that will ensure football in this state remains engaging, sustainable, and relevant in the long-term.